orbingol/NURBS-Python/DESCRIPTION.rst

 Introduction
 ============

-NURBS-Python is an object-oriented B-Spline and NURBS surface and curve library for Python with implementations of advanced computation algorithms in an extensible way.
+NURBS-Python (geomdl) is an object-oriented B-Spline and NURBS surface and curve library for Python with implementations of advanced computation algorithms in an extensible way.
 It comes with on-the-fly shape visualization options, knot vector and surface grid generators, and more.

-NURBS-Python is a pure Python library, therefore there are no external C/C++ or FORTRAN dependencies or any compilation steps during installation.
+NURBS-Python (geomdl) is a pure Python library, therefore there are no external C/C++ or FORTRAN dependencies or any compilation steps during installation.
 It is tested with Python v2.7.x, Python v3.3.x and later versions.
 The Python 2 and 3 compatibility library ``six`` will be automatically installed during NURBS-Python setup.

 Please see the `Examples Repository <https://github.com/orbingol/NURBS-Python_Examples>`_ for details on library usage and integration scenarios.

+**Note:** This package replaces the old `NURBS-Python <https://pypi.org/project/NURBS-Python/>`_ with new and improved features.
+Please see the `Installation <https://nurbs-python.readthedocs.io/en/latest/install.html>`_ documentation page on removing the old package and installing the new package.

 Features
 ========

-NURBS-Python consists of the following modules and components:

-* Core library
-* Exchange module
-* Visualization component
-* Shapes component

 Core Library
 ------------